libsdl-org/libtiff/doc/functions/TIFFWriteDirectory.rst

 :c:func:`TIFFWriteDirectory`, but can be called with directories previously read or written that already have an established location in the file.
-It will rewrite the directory, but instead of placing it at its old location (as :c:func:`TIFFWriteDirectory` would) it will place them at the end of the file, correcting the pointer from the preceding directory or file header to point to it's new location.
+It will rewrite the directory, but instead of placing it at its old location (as :c:func:`TIFFWriteDirectory` would, if the size of the directory has not grown) it will place them at the end of the file, correcting the pointer from the preceding directory or file header to point to it's new location.
 This is particularly important in cases where the size of the directory and